Terms of Service

 (c) there is no proceeding pending or, to the knowledge of the Party, threatened, which challenges or may have a material adverse effect on these Terms or the Purchase Order Agreement or the transactions contemplated by these Terms.

 7.2 Ownership and Non-infringement.
-You represent, warrant, and covenant that none of the Materials provided by you or on your behalf or used in connection with the performance of these Terms and the Purchase Order Agreement, nor the possession or use of any of the foregoing by us or third party users (as applicable), as permitted under these Terms, will infringe or misappropriate any Intellectual Property Right of any third party.
+Both parties represent, warrant, and covenant that none of the Materials provided by either party or on either parties behalf or used in connection with the performance of these Terms and the Purchase Order Agreement, nor the possession or use of any of the foregoing by either party or third party users (as applicable), as permitted under these Terms, will infringe or misappropriate any Intellectual Property Right of any third party.
 The representations, warranties and covenants set forth herein will not apply to the extent the infringement or misappropriation is caused by modifications of the affected item by us or our contractors, agents or representatives (other than you or your Affiliates or subcontractors), unless such modifications were recommended or authorized by you or your Affiliates or subcontractors.

 7.3 Client Materials.
 You authorize us to make changes (without the need for further authorization) to your corporate website, investor relations website, mobile application or other property of yours that is impacted by the provision by us of Services to you as contemplated by the Purchase Order Agreement and these Terms (“Client Material”).
 Specifically, we are permitted (without the need for further authorization) to make changes to the Client Material to reflect any text, images or other items for use on your Client Material or to incorporate any public information disseminated by you or on your behalf or about you.
 You are solely responsible for all Client Materials regardless of whether we have modified the Client Material in accordance with this Section 7.3.
 You represent, warrant, and covenant that none of the Materials provided by you or on your behalf or used in connection with the performance of these Terms or the Purchase Order Agreement, nor the possession or use of any of the foregoing by us or third party users (as applicable), as permitted under these Terms, will be inaccurate, false and/or defamatory.
 You further represent to us and upon each provision of Materials to us you will be deemed to be making a new representation to us that the Materials you submit to us are accurate and authentic Materials, that the dissemination of such Materials complies with all applicable laws; that the Materials do not violate or infringe upon any copyright, trademark, or service mark rights and other property rights, privacy rights, non-solicitation rights, intellectual property rights, confidentiality rights or other proprietary or contractual rights of any person or entity; and that the Materials do not contain any information which is libelous, defames or slanders any person or entity, which violates the intellectual property or confidentiality rights of any person or entity.
 You hereby agree to indemnify, defend and hold us harmless for any Losses that we incur as a result of either the breach of any representations or warranties made by you about the Materials in this Section 7.3 or otherwise or for any Losses that we incur as a result of the dissemination of the Materials pursuant to our provision of the Services, including dissemination through the website that we create for you or through the issuances of press releases or other public dissemination of the Materials that we make on your behalf.